 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

 ¶1.
-Now it came to pass after the death of Joshua that the children of Israel asked Jehovah, saying, “Who shall go up for us first against the Canaanites to fight against them?”
+Now, it came to pass after the death of Joshua that the children of Israel inquired of Jehovah, saying, “Who should go up for us first against the Canaanites to fight against them?”

 2. And Jehovah said, “Judah shall go up.
 Behold, I have given the land into his hand.”

 3. Then Judah said to Simeon his brother, “Come up with me in my lot, and let us fight the Canaanites, and I will also go with you in your lot.”
 And so, Simeon went with him.